rubyonjets/jets/docs/_docs/rails-support.md

 title: Rails Support
 ---

-Jets supports Rails without little or no work.
+Jets supports Rails and allows you to run it on AWS Lambda without little or no work.
 You simply run an import command, test, and deploy.

 ## Example